marzieh312/toyrobot/README.md

 Example Input and Output:
 a)

 PLACE 0,0,NORTH

 MOVE

 REPORT

 Output: 0,1,NORTH

 b)

 PLACE 0,0,NORTH

 LEFT

 REPORT

 Output: 0,0,WEST

 c)

 PLACE 1,2,EAST

 MOVE

 MOVE

 LEFT

 MOVE

 REPORT

 Output: 3,3,NORTH

 Deliverables:
 The source files, the test data and any test code.

+## How to build and run app
+From command line run these commands

+To build the app:

+	./gradlew build

+To run the app:

+	./gradlew run -Pf=INPUT_FILE_NAME
+	eg: ./gradlew run -Pf=input2.txt

+## How to tun test
+From command line run this command

+	./gradlew test

 ###Assumptions
-- throw exception and don't start the program if there is any command that is invalid.
+- Throw exception and don't start the program if there is any command that is invalid.
-- the parser is very restricted but robust.
-If there is exact requirement we can make it more flexible
+- `InputFileParser` class parses the input file.
+As the exact requirements have not been mentioned in the the problem description, the simplest parser has been implemented here.
+- The input file should be in `src/main/resources` folder, however you need to pass the file name through command line in the specified format
+- The test files for input should be put in `src/test/resources` folder
-- you can see output in console
+- Report command will print the result in the console